DavBfr/cf/Skel/project/README.md

     config/config.local.php

-you can copy from config/config.php and modify to suit your needs.

-To generate a file with all known configuration options, run this in a
+To change the configuration, run this in a
 terminal:

-    ./setup core:export-conf > config/config.local.php
+    ./setup config -set key value